agile-lab-dev/whitefox/docsite/docs/protocols/delta-sharing-protocol.md

 Method | `GET`
 Header | `Authorization: Bearer {token}`
 URL | `{prefix}/shares/{share}/schemas/{schema}/tables`
 URL Parameters | **{share}**: The share name to query.
-It's case-insensitive.<br>**{schema}**: The schema name to query.
+It's case-insensitive.<br/>**{schema}**: The schema name to query.
 It's case-insensitive.
 Query Parameters | **maxResults** (type: Int32, optional): The maximum number of results per page that should be returned.
 If the number of available results is larger than `maxResults`, the response will provide a `nextPageToken` that can be used to get the next page of results in subsequent list requests.
 The server may return fewer than `maxResults` items even if there are more available.
 The client should check `nextPageToken` in the response to determine if there are more available.
 Must be non-negative.
-0 will return no results but `nextPageToken` may be populated.<br><br>**pageToken** (type: String, optional): Specifies a page token to use.
+0 will return no results but `nextPageToken` may be populated.<br/><br/>**pageToken** (type: String, optional): Specifies a page token to use.
 Set `pageToken` to the `nextPageToken` returned by a previous list request to get the next page of results. `nextPageToken` will not be returned in a response if there are no more results available.

 <details open>
 <summary><b>200: The tables were successfully returned.</b></summary>